banzaicloud/koperator-docs/docs/features.md

 ### Seamless Istio mesh support

 - Operator allows to use ClusterIP services instead of Headless, which still works better in case of Service meshes.
 - To avoid too early Kafka initialization, which might lead to unready sidecar container.
-The operator uses a small script to mitigate this behavior.
-All Kafka image can be used the only one requirement is an available **curl** command.
+The operator uses a small script to mitigate this behaviour.
+Any Kafka image can be used with the only requirement of an available **curl** command.
 - To access a Kafka cluster which runs inside the mesh.
 Operator supports creating Istio ingress gateways.